smungur/PconsC3/README.md

 ## 📁 Key Folders

-- `data/`: Contains the input files for the 210 protein domains used in the benchmark dataset.
+- `data/`: Contains input files (e.g. alignments, predictions, structure) for the 210 protein domains used in the benchmark.

-- `results/`: Output directory for predictions.
-For each protein, a subfolder contains the corresponding prediction files.
+- `results/`: Stores output predictions.
+Each subdirectory corresponds to one protein and contains its `.l5` prediction files.

-- `benchmarkset/`: Auxiliary data for benchmarking (usage depends on scripts like `evaluate_all_cases.py`).
+- `benchmarkset/`: Contains reference prediction data used for evaluation (processed similarly to `results/`).

-- 'csv/': Contains benchmark_summary et results_summary.csv, which contains information about the folder `benchmarkset/` and `results/`.
+- `csv/`: Contains summary CSV files generated by evaluation scripts:
+  - `results_summary.csv`: Evaluation results for predictions in `results/`
+  - `benchmark_summary.csv`: Evaluation results for predictions in `benchmarkset/`

-- 'scripts/': Contains scripts which generate and manipulate the csv files, in the folder 'csv/'
+- `scripts/`: Contains all evaluation and preprocessing scripts that generate and manipulate the CSV files in the `csv/` folder.

+- `batch/`: Contains batch processing scripts used to run predictions across many proteins

+-
 ---

 ## 📄 Prediction Scripts